Malaria Causes, Symptoms and Treatment

 - To help reduce the mortality rate associated with the disease.

 - Rapid diagnostic tests (RDTs) which detect parasite antigens are available and, being dipstick-based investigations, are easier to use for staff without microscopy training.
 They have less waiting time and indirect costs but have been relatively more expensive.
-The World Health Organization (WHO) currently recommends either RDTs or microscopy confirmation before treatment.
+RDTs for P falciparum and P. vivax are almost as reliable as blood films for diagnosis, but RDTs for other malarial species are less accurate .

 All cases of malaria should be notified to public health authorities and a blood specimen sent to the Malaria Reference Laboratory for confirmation.
 Other investigations frequently performed include: